Home Health & Wellness10 Summer Skincare Rituals: Glow Up at 60-70 Age

 by Barbara Dixon

-Sun protection is paramount in the summer months, especially for mature skin.
-Exposure to harmful UV rays can accelerate aging and lead to wrinkles, dark spots, and skin cancer.
-Use a broad-spectrum sunscreen with SPF 30 or higher every day, even when you’re indoors.
+Sun care becomes extremely important in the summer and even more so as our skin matures.
+Prolonged exposure to the sun’s damaging ultraviolet rays can contribute to premature aging and cause wrinkles, age spots and skin cancer.
+Wear a broad-spectrum sunscreen with SPF 30 or higher daily, even when indoors.

-Reapply every two hours when outdoors, and wear protective clothing such as wide-brimmed hats, sunglasses, and long sleeves.
-Consider sunscreens that contain both UVA and UVB protection for complete coverage.Additionally, consider adding antioxidants like vitamin C and E to your skincare routine to protect the skin from free radicals caused by UV exposure.
+Reapply every two hours when outside, as well as protective gear such as wide-brimmed hats, sunglasses, and long sleeves.
+Look for sunblock products with UVA and UVB protection.
+You may also want to think about introducing antioxidants, such as vitamin C and E, to your skincare as these help to defend the skin against free radicals generated via UV exposure.

 2. Hydrate, Hydrate, Hydrate

-In addition to internal hydration, apply a lightweight, hydrating moisturizer to your face and body each morning and evening.
-Look for ingredients like hyaluronic acid, which helps attract moisture to the skin and lock it in.
+Not only should you hydrate from within, you should add a lightweight hydrating moisturizer to your face and body every AM and PM.
+Seek out ingredients such as hyaluronic acid, which helps to draw moisture to the skin and keep it there.

 3. Gentle Exfoliation